Pwoodlock/comfyui-adaptiveprompts/README.md

 <img src="images/adaptive_prompts_logo.png">

+> - **12/09/25** Context is now chainable, allowing for variables to be instantiated separately.
+Newline/Whitespace stripping fixed.
 > - **06/09/25** Adaptive Prompts Release!
 > - **17/08/25** Variables and Comments have been added.
 All nodes passed main stress-tests.
 Things are looking good so far!
 > - **15/08/25** Established a somewhat working version of these nodes.
 It's stable enough to use.